Photo by Trish Crapo

 Member, DeCordova Sculpture Park & Museum Corporate Lending Program

-In 1973's movie Soylent Green, people who finally relented and opted into suicide to relieve a planet burgeoning with humans As reward, they were shown the most glorious, immersive film depicting the planet’s former natural beauties.
+In 1973's movie, Soylent Green, citizens were presented an option to leave the planet voluntarily (assisted suicide) to relieve a planet burgeoning with humans.
+Folks who relented and opted in were sent off seeing the most glorious, immersive film depicting the planet’s former natural beauties.
 It put them back in that time, steeped in that natural beauty.
 Sure, they got turned into Soylent Green (it’s probably too late to call that a spoiler) but they all died very deeply moved by the sight, the remembrance of their gorgeous blue marble of a planet.

 I often wonder: If the natural wonders of this world come to an end and I am one of the few left to help raise it from the ashes… How much of it would I be able to recall fully enough to recreate?